kimono-koans/httm/README.md

 ### Caveats

 Right now, you will probably need to use a Unix-ish-y Rust-supported platform to build and install (that is: only Linux, FreeBSD, and MacOS are *known* to work).
-Note, your platform *does not* need to support ZFS/BTRFS/NILFS2/TM backups to use `httm`.
+Note, your platform *does not* need to support ZFS/BTRFS/NILFS2 snapshots or TM backups to use `httm`.
 And there is no fundamental reason a non-interactive Windows version of `httm` could not be built, as it once did build, but Windows platform support is not a priority for me right now.
 Contributions from users are, of course, very welcome.

 On FreeBSD, after a fresh minimal install, the interactive modes may not render properly, see the linked [issue](https://github.com/kimono-koans/httm/issues/20) for the fix.